grisuno/LazyOwn/COMMANDS.md

 :returns: None

+## evil_ssdp
+Runs evil-ssdp with various options and user-selected templates.

+:param line: Not used in this implementation but reserved for future use.

+:returns: None

+## shellfire
+Runs Shellfire with various options and allows generating payloads.

+:param line: Not used in this implementation but reserved for future use.

+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.